Eshita66/AndroByte/README.md

 For issues or feature requests, please reach out to the tool maintainer or contribute via GitHub.

 Note: Since this tool uses LLMs, outputs may vary slightly between runs, though core detection of sensitive API flows remains consistent.

+Step 2: Ollama Installation (Required)

+This artifact uses Ollama
+ to run local LLMs.
+Please install Ollama for your platform before running AndroByte.

+For macOS (Bash/zsh in Terminal):
+Download and install the macOS package from the official Ollama site:
+Download Ollama for macOS

+For Linux (run in Bash/zsh shell):